DrLex0/FFCP-GCodeSnippets/README.md

 3. Figure out what the full path to `perl.exe` is, and enter this path in the script under the comment line “`ADJUST PERL PATH HERE`”.
 Depending on your installation, perhaps just 'perl' may work, otherwise use the full path (the default in the script is for 64-bit cygwin).
 4. Figure out the full path where gpx.exe was installed.
 Enter this path in the script under the comment line “`ADJUST GPX PATH HERE`”.

-Now remember the full path to this BAT file, you will need it in the next step.
-For instance if your Windows account name is *Foobar* and you placed the file `simple_ffcp_postproc.bat` in your documents folder on your C drive, then its full path is: “`C:\Users\Foobar\Documents\simple_ffcp_postproc.bat`”.
+Now remember the full absolute path to this BAT file, you will need it in the next step.
+This will be referred to as `PATH` below.
+For instance if your Windows account name is *Foobar* and you placed the file `simple_ffcp_postproc.bat` in your documents folder on your C drive, then `PATH` is: “`C:\Users\Foobar\Documents\simple_ffcp_postproc.bat`”.
 Now you can move to *step 2.*

 ## Step 2: modify the config bundles

 There are two variations on the config bundle: most likely you will need the regular one.
 The other one (with ‘MVF’ in its name) is only to be used if you have upgraded your printer with the [MightyVariableFan system](https://github.com/DrLex0/MightyVariableFan).

+The .ini file is only temporary.
+It will be loaded into PrusaSlicer in the next step, after this you can discard the file.

 Open the appropriate .ini file in a text editor and do a find & replace on all occurrences of the following line, or use `sed` if you are a Linux/UNIX wizard:
 ```